gdunlop/budget-boating/_posts/2020-06-04-Welcome-to-budget-boating.markdown

 *A blog for anyone looking to get into powerboating on a budget*

 # How budget is budget?
 I set myself a budget of £5,000 for my first boat including a roadworthy trailer.
-You may find something decent for a lot less than this, but equally you may end up with a boat load of problems.
+For this amount you can find something in the 14-20ft range with service history and perhaps some recent upgrades or improvements.

-For this amount you're more likely to find something with service history and perhaps some recent upgrades or improvements.
+You can obviously spend a lot more than this to get a newer or bigger boat but that would be stretching the budget part of 'budget boating'.

 # New or used?
 Needless to say given this budget you will be looking at used boats.